raspberrypilearning/cd-beginner-html-css-sushi/en/step_3.md

 ## Your first web page!

-- In the left-hand panel, the **code panel**, click on the tab that says "index.html".
+- In the left-hand panel, the **code panel**, click on the tab that says `index.html`.

-- Find the line that says "Welcome to Ireland!" and change it to your own message, being careful not to delete the text `<p>` at the start of the line and `</p>` at the end of the line.
+- Find the line that says `Welcome to Ireland!` and change it to your own message, being careful not to delete the text `<p>` at the start of the line and `</p>` at the end of the line.
 You should see your web page updated in the right-hand panel.

 ![HTML paragraph example](images/egFirstHtmlCode.png)